sciner/webcraft/README.md

 Compile the texture pack.
 It's required for the first run of the game, because the textures are not included in the repo.
 Optionally, copy the music.
 The music is not required to run the game, and can be copied later.
-For example you can download this texture pack from https://polyflore.net/projects/depixel
+For example you can download this texture pack from https://polyflore.net/projects/depixel.
+Sometimes during compilation you may encounter problems on Windows systems.
+You will need to install Microsoft Visual C++ 2015 Redistributable x64 or x86.
+You can get the download here: https://aka.ms/vs/17/release/vc_redist.x64.exe and https://aka.ms/vs/17/release/vc_redist.x86.exe.
 ```
 1. extract the resource pack to directory ../resource-packs/depixel (one level up from project root directory)
 1. clone second resource pack https://github.com/sciner/webcraft-texturepack to directory ../resource-packs/1 (one level up from project root directory)